matiaskorhonen/toggle_tunlr/README.md

 ## License and copyright

 MIT License.
-Copyright (C) 2012 by Matias Korhonen
+Copyright (c) 2012-2013 by Matias Korhonen

 See the LICENSE file for details.